Academic Integrity and Community Standards

 While resolutions are most often reached informally, formal procedures for addressing grievances do exist and in some cases may be the only way to adjudicate a particular complaint.
 Grievances related to faculty members outside the Arts & Sciences will be referred to the appropriate division or school within the University.
 Resolutions to complaints about academic assessments or grade disputes are usually handled informally (see Grade Appeals and Grade Changes); formal grievances about academic assessments are handled by the faculty within the appropriate department or program.

 If a student believes that a faculty member has acted in an unprofessional manner, he or she should first speak with his or her advising dean, who will work with the student to review the claim, establish the substance of the complaint, and come to a decision about how best to address the concerns raised by the student.
 If appropriate, the advising dean will refer the student to the GS Senior Associate Dean of Academic Affairs who, working with relevant faculty, will investigate the case fully and attempt to resolve the matter.
-The dean will work with the student and the faculty to determine whether there has been a procedural breach and, if so, take immediate steps to formulate a remedy in consultation with the dean of the School of General Studies.
+The dean will work with the student and the faculty to determine whether there has been a procedural breach and, if so, take immediate steps to formulate a remedy in consultation with the Dean of the School of General Studies.

 The grievance procedures available through the office of the Vice President for Arts and Sciences are intended to complement, not substitute for, the procedures available in each of the Schools, and they treat a considerably more limited range of issues.
 They are designed to address only those cases involving professional misconduct by a faculty member of Arts and Sciences in an instructional setting in which there were significant irregularities or errors in applying School procedures.
 Information on this process can be found on the website of the Office of the Executive Vice President for Arts and Sciences.
-If the instructor is not a member of the Arts and Sciences faculty, the advising dean will assist the student to identify the appropriate faculty and the right procedures.
+If the instructor is not a member of the Arts and Sciences faculty, the advising dean will help the student identify the appropriate division of the faculty and the right procedures.
 Each school has its own grievance procedures and they are posted on individual schools’ websites.

 If at any time a student believes the process is not working in a constructive or timely fashion, the student may always contact the Dean of the School of General Studies directly.